deadbelly/rancid-tomatillos/README.md

 We use [cypress](https://www.cypress.io/) for end to end and integration testing.
 In order to test the site run `npm run cypress` and you should be brought to a testing suite.
 The tests use stubbed api calls, but do expect the site to run locally.
 Make sure you've run `npm start` in an open tab and can visit the site before testing.

 ## Future Iterations
 We aren't sure if we will be updating this project.
-If we can solve [That One Bug](https://github.com/thaomonster/rancid-tomatillos/issues/37) we almost certainly will.
 Whether or not we continue this work here are some improvements that could be made:

 -Right now there is no login system for users, or a system by which users can add their own ratings.
 This should be pretty easy to implement didn't have the time so it fell out of the scope for this project.